ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

 ### Views

-Views are specific to the application.  in my applications Views live in the *Routes* folder.
+Views are specific to the application.
+Views live in the *Routes* folder.

 The Weather Forecast Viewer and List Views are shown below.
 ```html